 The Holy Mystery of Marriage is one of the two main paths or arenas of salvation open to Orthodox Christians, the other being the life of monasticism.
 From the beginning, God said that it is not good that a person should live alone but that each of us should have the comfort, strength, and accountability of community offered by other persons.
 For the monk or nun, this takes the form of living in a community of obedience under the direction of an abbot or abbess and in relation with his or her monastic brothers or sisters, wherein he or she seeks to work out his or her salvation.
 This is no less the case for marriage, though in marriage, a man and a woman enter into a relationship with one another that is blessed by the Church so that they may both learn to overcome their own self-love in loving and serving one another and have one another, and any children they may be blessed with by God, as co-strugglers on the path to salvation.
 The serious Orthodox Christian does not enter upon Marriage lightly, but must discern whether or not he or she is called to this vocation within the Church.
-To assist with that, it is recommended that he or she first read and meditate on one or both of these beautiful articles on the topic of Orthodox Christian Marriage before approaching the parish priest to discuss the possibility of entering upon a marriage.
+To assist with that, it is recommended that he or she first read and meditate on one or both of these beautiful articles and listen to these lectures on the topic of Orthodox Christian Marriage before approaching the parish priest to discuss the possibility of entering upon a marriage.

 The Orthodox Christian Marriage by Hieromonk Ambrose Young (click here)

 Marriage: The Great Sacrament by Archimandrite Aimilianos of Simonopetra, Mt.
 Athos (click here)

 The Christian Marriage and Family by Fr.
 Josiah Trenham (click here)